-If you were to become a web designer just 15 years ago it would be rather simple.
-All you had to do is learn a bit of HTML and CSS to be able to create “breathtaking” web pages.
-Since then, web design has evolved into a field that encompasses: interface design, user experience design, web graphic design, front end development, back end development, and even web administration and Technical SEO.
+If you were to become a web designer just 15 years ago, it would have been rather simple.
+All you had to do was learn a bit of HTML and CSS to create “breathtaking” web pages.
+Since then, web design has evolved into a field that encompasses interface design, user experience design, web graphic design, front-end development, back-end development, and even web administration and technical SEO.

 As you can see, there are numerous jobs web design encompasses today.
-While it may seem intimidating at start for someone who is completely new, you shouldn’t worry.
-There are dozens of free resources online to help you complete your web design dreams.
-Scroll down, look for a profession that interests you and learn how to make a professional out of yourself from the comfort of your home.
+While it may seem intimidating for someone completely new, you shouldn’t worry.
+There are dozens of free resources online to help you achieve your web design dreams.
+Scroll down, look for a profession that interests you, and learn how to turn yourself into a professional from the comfort of your home.

-If you enjoy finding out the problems in user interface, learning about their nature and how to solve them, user interface designer is definitely a career that you should pursue.
+If you enjoy finding out the problems in user interface (UI), learning about their nature, and how to solve them, user interface designer is definitely a career you should pursue.
 Here is what awaits you online for free, should you decide to become a UI designer.

 The creators of this webinar address the following topics:

-Learn how to use UI design software tools – As a UI designer, you will have to become proficient in specific software tools.
-At the start you should focus on one tool and only switch to learning another one when you feel confident using the first one.
+Learn how to use UI design software tools – As a UI designer, you’ll have to become proficient in specific software tools.
+To start, you should focus on one tool and only switch to learning another when you feel confident using the first one.

 Diving into the specifics of UI design – Once you are familiar with UI design for websites, you can visit Skillshare and get your free 30 day access to dozens of UI design courses.
 Since you will have a limited time free access, give your best to devote as much time as possible to learn things that interest you the most.